 Often quartzite can be mistaken for marble due to it’s delicate veining.

 Quaratize needs more maintenance than quartz, but they offer more depth for white kitchen countertops.
 The natural beauty of the stone lends many to think of quartzite as the more beautiful countertop.
 Although somewhat dense, it still is possible to get wine and coffee stains without regular sealing – but by all means, seal your quartzite.

-Quartzite is moderately expensive and generally more pricey than its’ cousin quartz.
+Quartzite is moderately expensive over all, and generally more pricey than its’ cousin quartz.